Italy, China announce investment, aerospace deals

 The deals were among 20 agreements worth a total of 8 billion euros announced by Italian Prime Minister Matteo Renzi and his Chinese counterpart Li Keqiang on Tuesday.

-In addition, Italian defense conglomerate Finmeccanica SIFI.MI said it had won a 400 million euro contract with China’s Beijing Automotive Industrial Corporation for the purchase of 50 helicopters.
+In addition, Italian defence conglomerate Finmeccanica said it had won a 400 million euro contract with China’s Beijing Automotive Industrial Corporation for the purchase of 50 helicopters.
+(1 US dollar = 0.7910 euro) (Reporting by James Mackenzie)